kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 The above rule allows any Pod with label `db` on the namespace `default` to communicate with any IP within the range `10.0.0.0/24` over TCP, provided that the target port is between the range 32000 and 32768.

 The following restrictions apply when using this field:
-* As an alpha feature, this is disabled by default.
-To enable the `endPort` field at a cluster level, you (or your cluster administrator) need to enable the `NetworkPolicyEndPort` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the API server with `--feature-gates=NetworkPolicyEndPort=true,…`.
+* As a beta feature, this is enabled by default.
+To disable the `endPort` field at a cluster level, you (or your cluster administrator) need to disable the `NetworkPolicyEndPort` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the API server with `--feature-gates=NetworkPolicyEndPort=false,…`.
 * The `endPort` field must be equal than or greater to the `port` field.
 * `endPort` can only be defined if `port` is also defined.
 * Both ports must be numeric.